10 Best Adventures of 1917

 - P.G.
 Wodehouse’s comical crime adventure Piccadilly Jim.
 Considered by many readers to be among Wodehouse’s three best novels, Piccadilly Jim concerns the efforts of reformed playboy Jim Crocker to win the affections of Ann, a young woman who loathes him… by pretending to be someone else, named Algernon; and then, at Anne’s request, by pretending to be Algernon impersonating Jim.
 Half the novel’s characters are impersonating someone else: Jim’s father, for example, pretends to be a butler; a detective pretends to be a parlor maid; and an international thief pretends to be an aristocrat.
 Meanwhile, Jim must rescue his loathsome, spoiled young cousin, Ogden, from kidnappers.
 And there’s a baseball theme thrown into the mix.
 This is the source, one suspects, for later screwball comedies from The Lady Eve to Hergé’s Land of Black Gold.
 Fun fact: The story originally appeared in the US in the Saturday Evening Post between 16 September and 11 November 1916.

 - Arthur Machen’s autochthonic thriller The Terror.
 As WWI rages, a small town in Wales is plagued by strange incidents — including the destruction of factories and machinery.
 Simultaneously, there are a number of bizarre killings in the area: a child is found smothered to death in a field with no marks on her body; a family is beaten to death outside their country cottage; a boat runs aground, its crew dead and reduced to skeletons.
 At twilight, a vast, dark cloud-like mass filled with twinkling lights looms across the countryside.
 Are these events connected… and might German saboteurs have something to do with them?
 A local doctor and a friend begin to connect the dots… which leads them to speculate that the carnage of the war has unleashed awesome forces that threaten humankind.
+To quote Funkadelic: “If and when the system/creates hunger and hate/then the laws of nature will come/and do her thang.”
 Fun fact: A short-story version appeared in the Evening News in 1916.
 Machen had a long literary career — beginning in 1894, when his novel The Great God Pan shocked and titillated readers with depictions of the sex, death, and madness that accompany occult magick practices.
 In the 1920s, his work was deeply influential on H.P.
-Lovecraft, who called Machen one of the “modern masters” of supernatural horror, Robert E. Howard, and others.
+Lovecraft.

 - Sax Rohmer’s Fu Manchu crime adventure The Si-Fan Mysteries (US title: The Hand of Fu Manchu).
 Subtitled “Being a New Phase in the Activities of Fu-Manchu, the Devil Doctor,” this is a collection of connected stories in which Fu Manchu, an agent of a Chinese secret society, the Si-Fan, again orchestrates terror schemes — in London — with the goal of undermining the balance of global power.
 In order to assume command of the Si-Fan, Fu Manchu needs a bizarre engraved chest… which colonial police commissioner Nayland Smith has taken possession of, after the mysterious death of the British agent who brought it back from Tibet.
 Everything is topsy-turvy: Karamaneh, the beautiful servant of Fu Manchu who in previous adventures rescued Smith and his sidekick, Petrie, needs rescuing herself; Fu Manchu is nearly killed — there’s a scene in which his bullet-ridden skull is operated on.
 Otherwise, though, it’s business as usual: a fast-moving plot, poisonous flowers, an opium den in East London… and an insect-guarded labyrinth!
 Fun fact: The final installment in what Rohmer intended to be a trilogy — beginning with The Mystery of Dr. Fu-Manchu (1913) and The Devil Doctor (1916).
 Beginning in 1931, however, Rohmer was persuaded to publish several additional Fu Manchu titles.